rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 ## Inserting Text

 The Vim (including Neovim/Rsvim) is a model editor, which means the editor behaves differently, depending on which mode you are in.
 In a certain timing, the editor is in and only in a certain mode.
+The two basic modes are called "Normal" mode and "Insert" mode.